virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 it in the middle.
 Even so, the trace isn't exactly easy to read.
-However, I think that you can see that the parser got as far as determining that we have an "IF", followed by an "ARITH_EXP" (which is its way of referring to the BNF type <ARITH-EXP>), followed by the token "THEN, before bailing out.
+However, I think that you can see that the parser got as far as determining that we have an "IF", followed by an "ARITH_EXP" (which is its way of referring to the BNF type <ARITH EXP>), followed by the token "THEN, before bailing out.

 So why did it fail?
 Because if you look in the BNF grammar, you find